rbatis/rbatis.io/docs/v4/README.md

 It is an ORM, a small compiler, a dynamic SQL languages

-* Compatible with most mybatis3 syntax
+* Compatible with most mybatis3 syntax.You can start recoding Java projects into Rust!
 * No Runtimes，No Garbage Collection,High performance, Based on Future/Tokio
 * Zero cost [Dynamic SQL](dyn_sql.md), implemented using (proc-macro,compile-time,Cow(Reduce unnecessary cloning)) techniques。 don't need ONGL engine(mybatis)